Bhuman-Patel/Login-Register/README.md

 # PHP-Login---Register-
-First PHP Project, in order to have some quick demo at php, mysql code | Menotred By Janak Bhai Harsora
+First PHP Project, in order to have some quick demo at php, mysql code | Mentored By Janak Bhai Harsora